AlgoMaster Logo

 Intuition

-This is the most elegant approach and directly answers the follow-up question.
-The idea comes from divide and conquer: to reverse 32 bits, first swap the left 16 bits with the right 16 bits.
+This approach uses divide and conquer.
+To reverse 32 bits, first swap the left 16 bits with the right 16 bits.
 Then within each 16-bit half, swap the left 8 bits with the right 8 bits.
 Continue halving: swap 4-bit nibbles, then 2-bit pairs, then individual adjacent bits.
+After log2(32) = 5 swaps, every bit has moved to its reversed position.

 How the masks work: